gemseo/gemseo/doc_src/disciplines/ode_discipline.rst

 -------------------------------

-In practice, an :class:`ODEDiscipline` is defined from an :class:`MDODiscipline` and an :class:`ODEProblem`.
+In practice, an :class:`.ODEDiscipline` is defined from an :class:`.Discipline` and an :class:`.ODEProblem`.

 .. image:: ../_images/ode/module_structure.png